someonesdad1/plib/README.md

 press.
 It's very efficient.
 To jump between two different sections, insert blank lines at each position.

+# Environment

+I work in a cygwin environment on a Windows computer, so most of this stuff is organized around a POSIX environment.
+In particular, I spend most of my day in bash shell windows, using an editor and running python scripts.
+Many of the scripts use the ANSI escape sequences provided by the color.py module.
+I originally developed this on a Linux box, then adapted it to work under cygwin.
+You may have to fiddle with things to get them to work under a Windows shell or other shell, but it's probably worth it, as the color coding of things is so useful.

+The scripts are also heavily biased towards POSIX-style paths.

 # Tools

 ## 0what.py